apache/hertzbeat/README.md

 ## 🎡 <font color="green">Introduction</font>

 > [HertzBeat](https://github.com/dromara/hertzbeat) is an open source, real-time monitoring system with custom-monitoring and agentLess.
-> **Monitor+Alerter+Notify** all in one.
+> **Monitoring+Alarm+Notify** all in one.
 Support monitoring web service, database, os, middleware, cloud-native, network and more.
 > Easy to use, full web-based operation, monitoring and alerting at the click of a mouse, zero learning cost.
 > More flexible threshold rule, timely notification delivery by `Discord` `Slack` `Telegram` `Email` `DingDing` `WeChat` `FeiShu` `Webhook` `SMS`.